kokkos/kokkos-core-wiki/API-Reference/Kokkos::TeamThreadRange.md

     * **Requirements**

-        * `TeamMemberType` meets the requirements of [TeamHandle](Kokkos%3A%3ATeamHandleConcept)
+        * `TeamMemberType` is a type that models [TeamHandle](Kokkos%3A%3ATeamHandleConcept)
         * `std::is_integral<iType1>::value` is true.
         * `std::is_integral<iType2>::value` is true.
-        * Every member thread of `team` must call the lexically same operation.
-I.e. it is not legal to have some threads call this function in one branch, and the other threads of `team` call it in another branch.
+        * Every member thread of `team` must call the operation in the same branch, i.e. it is not legal to have some threads call this function in one branch, and the other threads of `team` call it in another branch..
         * `end >= begin ` is true;